BEST (& Worst) Things to Do in Oaxaca for Food, Culture & History Lovers

 2. I had to wait for 20 minutes for the bus.
 The ride cost me MXN$20 (US$1).

-3. The bus stops and picks up and drops off passengers whenever someone needs to get on and off.
+3. The bus stops to pick up and drop off passengers whenever someone needs to get on and off.
 It also stops at the bus station in Tlacolula, so if you want to combine a visit to Mitla and the Sunday market in Tlacolula or combine Mitla and Yagul, you can.

-19. Go Off-the-Beaten Path at the Yagul Ruins
+19. Get Off-the-Beaten Path at the Yagul Ruins

 ruins of Yagul